-See Free Text Redaction for more information about this algorithm framework.
+See Free Text Redaction (see page 497) for more information about this algorithm framework.

-Creating a free text redaction algorithm via API
+11.1.2.11.1 Creating a free text redaction algorithm via API

-1. Retrieve the frameworkId for the Free Text Redaction Algorithm Framework.
+1. Retrieve the frameworkIdfor the Free Text Redaction Algorithm Framework.
 This information can be retrieved using the following endpoint: